 But I must say that because these are supposed to be premium headphones I don’t understand why they didn’t put Bluetooth 5.0, a longer lasting battery, a longer USB-C charging cable or a smartphone app which can do more than just music adjustments.
 A smartphone app can activate ANC settings and adjust Ambient Sound enhancements.

 But there are things that you cannot ignore.
-The pure sound quality is outstanding and their design studios also deserve a hand for creating such aesthetically pleasing and handsome set of headphones.
+The pure sound quality is outstanding and their design studios also deserve a hand for creating such an aesthetically pleasing and a very handsome set of headphones.

 Technics True Wireless Earbuds | EAH-AZ70W

 Welcome Technics into the premium wireless earbud market.
 Technics is a sub-division of Panasonic much like what Lexus is to Toyota.
 These earbuds have an elegant beauty about them.
 The carrying case is also a well built beautiful piece of loveliness.
 You can call it minimalist and classy.
 But as they say, beauty is in the eye of the beholder, and I say that the whole package is a well designed, albeit, a beautiful piece of Bluetooth tech.

 The claimed battery life is 6.5 hours per earbud with the case providing an additional 13 hours of charge Quick charging for 15 minute swill give you approximately 70 minutes of blissful playback time.
 These have a rating of IPX4, which means that these are moderately water resistant.
 They can take a splash of water and/or some sweat.
 I would not recommend these for heavy workouts as these are not meant for that.
 Rather these are made for, I guess for lack of a better term, audiophiles lite.
 Listening is this earphones strong point.